goransm/PostGradEF/README.md

 Allows for the creation of students, professors aand courses.
 Students can then be assigned to multiple courses, and a professor can be set as responsible for a course.

 Courses can be deleted, and, using the same input field used when creating a course, the course topic can be updated.

+### Part 3
+To write a list of professors to a json file, there is a button on the Professor tab